 The commonly suggested nectar plants for butterflies and moths are often unsuitable as egg laying sites.
 However, providing nectar in the garden is still a very important stepping stone between nature reserves and other natural habitats where butterflies breed.
 To try and encourage butterflies to breed in your garden grow areas of stinging nettles, thistles, garlic mustard, lady's smock, holly, ivy, alder buckthorn, birdsfoot trefoil or docks.
 Creating a wildflower meadow may also encourage breeding.
 Learn more about how to sow wildflower seeds here.

 It is worth noting that caterpillars tend to have a narrow range of native host plants and many butterflies need specific habitats in which to breed, which often can't be created at home.
 Some butterflies won't readily colonise new sites, requiring an existing butterfly colony to be present very close by.

 The Big Butterfly Count is a nationwide survey that provides valuable information on numbers and allows the Butterfly Conservation charity to plan how to protect butterflies in their natural habitats.
-Over 10,000 people took part last year.
+Launched in 2010 it has rapidly become the world's biggest survey of butterflies.
 Just spend 15 minutes in a sunny spot, either in your garden, a park, woods, or fields and record how many of each species you see.
 Butterfly Conservation has a chart to download to make it easier for you!
 The survey website can be accessed at www.bigbutterflycount.org.
 This is a great way to get children involved in gardening and conservation.